AntkiewiczGrzegorz1997/Detection_of_Suicide_Ideations/README.md

 10. To detect the novelty data points run the NoveltyDetection.ipynb script which outputs the list with novelty indices which are going to be excluded later.
 11. To run the classification without the rows classified as novelty run FirstClassification.ipynb with setting "novelty_detection" to True and run de models as in the step 9.

-12.
+## Data availability

+For the access to the Data scraped from Reddit and used for pre-training PsychBERT please contact Grzegorz Antkiewicz (gantkiewicz97@gmail.com)
+The SMHD, RSDD datasets used in the study are highly confidential and cannot be shared.
+The Aladag Dataset can by acquiered by contacting the dataset owner: emre.aladag@boun.edu.tr.
+The RCSD dataset can be downloaded at https://zenodo.org/record/2667859#.YrXLZuxBxhE.

 ## Requirements

 Because the RAM constraints of the normal Google Colab most of the ipynb notebooks will be run in Google Colab Pro+ which offers up to 50GB of RAM.

-The following packages requirements are only applicable to the codes that are run in python, not Google Colab.
+The following packages requirements are only applicable to the codes that are run in python locally, not in Google Colab.

-python==3.8
+The version of python that is required to run the code locally is python==3.8.
 ```bash
 aiohttp==3.8.1
 aiosignal==1.2.0